 This has been a very interesting adventure!
 I would urge you to look into such practices more thoroughly as this is just a bit of what can be found.

 There are so many traditions that so many of us are unaware of.
 Knowing where some of these traditions come from can’t but help to enhance our research and family histories.

 Post Script: May 21, 2013

 I came across a very good blog concerning African-American Burial Traditions here is the link!
 Enjoy.
-Understanding History: African-American Burial Traditions by Annette Hinkle on the Sag Harbor Express.Written by %Julie% %Hogston% - Visit Website
+Understanding History: African-American Burial Traditions by Annette Hinkle on the Sag Harbor Express.Julie Hogston - Visit Website